gerritboogaart/gerritsmusings/README.md

 Apps in this portfolio:
 - Blog: React with Hooks and Context
-- WeatherApp: React with reChartJS, nodeJS, express and axios in the backened.
-I use data from darksky to get the data and google maps to get the location.
+- Weather: React with reChartJS, NodeJS, Axpress and axios in the back end.
+I use data from Darksky to get the data and Google maps to get the location.
-- Blocks: Javascript and CSS3 to make the blocks fall and to remove blocks.
-I use localStorage to store the highscore.
+- Blocks: JavaScript and CSS3 to animate the blocks.
+I use localStorage to store the high score.
 - Photos: React and Google maps to display the photos and the location where the photos were taken